alipouw13/appurviewdemo/2-purview_datamap.md

 # Key points
 - Register your data source at the root domain if it must be shared across the first level of the collection hierarchy
 - Policies are created for governance domains and for data products
-- Most Policy Enforcment happens at the data product level
+- Most policy enforcement happens at the data product level
 - Automatic policy enforcement on data sources is in preview for Azure SQL DBs, Blob Storage accounts, and ADLS Gen2 accounts
 - Governance domains tend to align to Fabric domains but it is not necessarily a 1:1 mapping

 # Business Value
 1. **No cost to register and scan data assets**.
-    - Only govererned data assets are billed in the [new Purview PAYGO model](https://learn.microsoft.com/en-us/purview/ms-purview-dg-pricing-announcement) enabling your organization to create a foudation in your Purview Data Map without paying a dime.
+    - Only governed data assets are billed in the [new Purview PAYGO model](https://learn.microsoft.com/en-us/purview/ms-purview-dg-pricing-announcement) enabling your organization to create a foundation in your Purview Data Map without paying a dime.
 3. **Centralized Data Discovery and Visibility** - unified view of all data assets across on-premises, hybrid, and multi-cloud environments.
     - Value: Banking institutions can break down data silos, enabling efficient discovery of data assets to support customer insights, regulatory reporting, and decision-making.
 3. **Enhanced Compliance and Risk Management** - automatically scan and classify sensitive information, including PII and financial data, aligning with regulatory frameworks like GDPR, CCPA, and Basel III.